Common Surinam toad: Mating competition

 When two males encounter each other during the mating season, there is a possibility that the two males will fight.
 The toads nearly press their snout to the chest or throat of the other male.
-During the conflict, both males make single clicks to each other, which resembles the sound that they normally use during the breeding.
+During the conflict, both males make single clicks to each other, which resembles the sound that they normally use during breeding.
 If the toads have eye contact, they make a rapid series of these clicks.
 This process shows no visible movement of the vocal system.
 After some time, they will return to swimming, but will never lose contact with one another.
-One toad swims above the other very closely, touching his enemy with only the front limbs.
+One toad swims very closely above the other, touching his rival with only the front limbs.
 The fight between males may be long-lasting.
 Eventually, one of the males bites the other male and this is supposed to be the end of their encounter, although they do not always give up the fight.
 It may happen that the male that loses the battle does not give up and disturbs the breeding pair itself, even during reproduction.